PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/README.md

 An indication of how geometry can be stored in a knowledge graph is available in the following examples:
 - de Koning, R., Torta, E., Pauwels, P., Hendrikx, R. W. M., & van de Molengraft, M. J. G. (2021).
 Queries on Semantic Building Digital Twins for Robot Navigation.
 In 9th Linked Data in Architecture and Construction Workshop (pp. 32-42).
 (CEUR Workshop Proceedings; Vol. 3081).
 CEUR-WS.org. http://ceur-ws.org/Vol-3081/03paper.pdf

+An indication of how geometry can be extracted from an IFC model (using IfcOpenShell) is available here in a Python Notebook: [Examples/DataExtractionFromIFC](Examples/DataExtractionFromIFC)

 ### challenge
 Obtaining this geometry can be achieved in a number of ways and using a number of tools.
 This is part of your challenge.
 The resulting representation needs to become available in / via the knowledge graph.